 Each character in Naruto are very distinctive from each other. each have a core motive that drives them and each one specializes in different skill sets.
 And hats-off to Kishimoto for his brilliant character design as he used a very bright color pallet and made each one very distinctive to make each of them stand out.

 No matter which kind of characters you prefer because you're sure to find someone here that you can relate to.
-The series makes sure that you'll be attached to them emotionally.
+What the series really does well is making sure that you'll be attached to the characters emotionally.
 And you will cheer them on as they try to achieve their goals and break down crying at their deaths.

 Now let's move on to the "Villains"